Identifying and tracking magnetically induced polarization in Fe$_2$Mo$_3$O$_8$ by static and time-resolved second harmonic generation

+Here, we combine static and time-resolved SHG in a two-step approach.
+First, temperature-dependent static SHG measurements reveal a prominent reduction in only one of the second-order tensor elements, $\chi_{ccc}^{(2)}$, below the Néel temperature $T_N=60$ K, identifying $\chi_{ccc}^{(2)}$ as the nonlinear susceptibility tensor element coupled to the magnetically induced polarization.
+Guided by this identification, we then use time-resolved SHG to track the ultrafast dynamics of this tensor element following photoexcitation.
+The $\chi_{ccc}^{(2)}$-related SHG signal exhibits an ultrafast enhancement within $\sim300$ fs, reaching saturation at a remarkably low fluence of $\sim0.4$ mJ/cm$^2$, followed by a biexponential recovery.
+This work demonstrates that combining static and time-resolved SHG provides a tensor-selective strategy for investigating ultrafast magnetoelectric dynamics in multiferroic materials.

-The single crystal of Fe$_{2}$Mo$_{3}$O$_{8}$ was grown by chemical vapor transport method, similar to previous reports \cite{STROBEL1983329,STROBEL1982242,PhysRevB.75.155406}.
-The crystal sample is characterised by magnetic susceptibility measurement via physical property measurement system (PPMS, Quantum Design) and time-domain terahertz measurement.
-A sharp antiferromagnetic phase transition is observed at 60 K, and an electric-active magnon is observed at frequency of 1.25 THz \cite{Shi2020}, being the same as the reported measurements \cite{Wang2015,PhysRevB.95.020405}.
-Static and time resolved SHG measurement is preformed on the ac-surface of the sample using a standard optical pump-probe system.
-Pulses from a Ti:sapphire amplifier with 800 nm wavelength, 35 fs duration and 1 kHz repetition are separated into pump and probe beams.
-The pump light is normally incident to the sample and the probe light is reflected from the sample with a small incident angle, as shown in Fig. \ref{Fig:1} (b).
-The polarization angle $\theta$ of the incident probe laser deviated from the c-axis is controlled by half-wave plate.
-The SHG signal for either p or s polarization is detected by a photomultiplier tube after filtering out the fundamental photon.
-In the time resolved SHG measurement, the probe light is kept much weaker than the pump light.
+The Fe$_2$Mo$_3$O$_8$ single crystal was grown by the chemical vapor transport method \cite{STROBEL1983329,STROBEL1982242,PhysRevB.75.155406}.
+Static and time-resolved SHG measurements were performed on the natural ac-surface of the sample using a standard pump-probe system, with the experimental geometry illustrated in Fig. \ref{Fig:1}(b).
+The light source was a Ti:sapphire amplifier delivering 800 nm, 35 fs pulses at 1 kHz repetition.
+The pump beam was normally incident on the sample, while the probe beam was reflected from the sample at a small incident angle.
+The polarization of the incident probe was controlled by a half-wave plate, and the SHG signal was detected by a photomultiplier tube after filtering out the fundamental light.
+The pump spot size was $\sim 120$ $\mu$m and the probe spot size was $\sim 90$ $\mu$m.
+The fluence of the probe beam was $\sim 0.2$ mJ/cm$^2$.
+For temperature-dependent measurements, the sample was mounted in a closed-cycle cryostat.